 Welcome to the Division of Cardiovascular Medicine in the Department of Internal Medicine.
-Directed by David J. Pinsky, MD, the division is comprised of more than 120 faculty and 34 fellows dedicated to treating, preventing, and understanding rare and complex heart conditions.
+Led by interim division chief, John Bisognano, MD, PhD, the division is comprised of more than 120 faculty and 34 fellows dedicated to treating, preventing, and understanding rare and complex heart conditions.

 We partner with the Frankel Cardiovascular Center - one of the largest facilities on Michigan Medicine's campus.
 Our physicians collaborate with faculty members from many disciplines.
 Each year, they:

 - care for more than 6,000 hospital inpatients and 35,000 outpatients at 10 clinic locations across Michigan.